The Normal Heart (film): Planned sequel

-As of 2014, a follow-up/sequel to the film written by Larry Kramer was in development at HBO.
+As of 2015, a follow-up/sequel to the film written by Larry Kramer was in development at HBO.
 Ryan Murphy was on board to return as director.
 It was to chronicle the events of the ongoing HIV-AIDS crisis from 1987 through the 1990s.
+Kramer finished the screenplay in 2015 and gave details, including it would begin directly after the first film ended and depict Ned Weeks regaining his footing in the gay community after Felix's death, eventually founding ACT UP.
+The character of Tommy Boatwright would have had a larger role.
+The film was ultimately never produced before Kramer's death in 2020.

+Kramer had previously penned a stage sequel to the original play, titled The Destiny of Me.